 \section{A note on reduced bar construction}

 This section is optional.
 Its aim is to give an analysis of a reduced bar construction based on a monoid in a category whose monoidal structure is given by finite products.
 Such a reduced bar construction was used by Thomason in \cite{T79}.
-I believe this analysis is not new, but I couldn't find (or just couldn't recognize) a reference which covers it completely, especially in its graphical approach I intend to use.
+We believe this analysis is not new, but we couldn't find (or just couldn't recognize) a reference which covers it completely, especially in its graphical approach we intend to use.